brookr/darkstripes/readme.md

 # DarkStripes Octopress theme

-This is an Octopress theme based on a "classic" theme customization found at http://melandri.net
+This is an Octopress theme.
+It is a variant of DarkStripes, which is based on a "classic" theme customization found at http://melandri.net

-Please read http://melandri.net/2012/07/23/darkstripes-octopress-theme-released/ and http://melandri.net/2012/02/14/octopress-theme-customization/ for more details
+Please read http://melandri.net/2012/07/23/darkstripes-octopress-theme-released/ and http://melandri.net/2012/02/14/octopress-theme-customization/ for more details on DarkStripes.

 If you have problems or requests for the theme, please create an Issue here on GitHub.

-This theme has not been tested with Octopress 2.1.
+This theme is currently being tested with Octopress 2.1.

 If you use this theme, take two minutes and add it to this page: https://github.com/amelandri/darkstripes/wiki